inductiva/docs/docs/recipes/2.storage-related/sections/find-large-tasks.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Find Large projects or tasks
 description: ""
 seo:
  title: “”
  description: “”
 ---

-# Find Large projects or tasks

 It’s not always obvious which projects or tasks are consuming the most storage space.
 To help you pinpoint what’s taking up significant resources, here’s a